View Product Page

 Step 7 – Display options

-• Override default position: decide to change the default position of the notification.
+• Override default position: enable this option if you want to override the default position of the notification.

-• Select a position: decide where on the page to show the notification:
+• Select a position: decide in which position on the page the notification pops up:

 • Top left